Wang-Zhiping/Wang-Zhiping.github.io/index.md

 Welcome to my personal website!

-I am **Zhiping Wang**, currently a **Master** of Science student at the [University of Basel](https://www.unibas.ch/en), Switzerland, enrolled in the **Physics of Life** program at the [Biozentrum](https://www.biozentrum.unibas.ch).
-My current research is based in Knut Drescher's lab, where I am working on improving a fluorescence screening robot for biofilm imaging.
-This project aims to enhance high-throughput fluorescence microscopy for biofilm studies by improving the system's efficiency and precision.
+I am Zhiping Wang, an incoming PhD student at EPFL with a background in physics, imaging, and biophysics.
+I recently defended my Master's thesis in the Physics of Life program at the [University of Basel](https://www.unibas.ch/en), Switzerland, and I am currently awaiting the official conferral of my degree.

+My research interests lie at the intersection of computational imaging, optical systems, and biological applications.
+During my Master's thesis at the [Biozentrum](https://www.biozentrum.unibas.ch), I worked on dual-view 3D imaging and pose-based behavioural analysis in Drosophila, combining telecentric imaging, DeepLabCut-based tracking, affine 3D reconstruction, and long-term behavioural analysis.

-Previously, I worked on *Optimization of Cryo-EM Image Reconstruction* in the labs of [Prof. Dr. Ben Engel](https://www.biozentrum.unibas.ch/about/administration/administration-a-z/overview/unit/research-group-ben-engel) and [Prof. Dr. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic), under the joint supervision of Dr. Ricardo Diogo Righetto and Dr. Valentin Debarn.
+Previously, I worked on *Optimization of Cryo-EM Image Reconstruction* in the labs of [Prof. Dr. Ben Engel](https://www.biozentrum.unibas.ch/about/administration/administration-a-z/overview/unit/research-group-ben-engel) and [Prof. Dr. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic), under the joint supervision of Dr. Ricardo Diogo Righetto and Dr. Valentin Debarnot.
 This project leveraged computational imaging techniques for structural biology applications.

-I obtained my **Bachelor of Science in Physics** from Lanzhou University in 2024.
-During my undergraduate studies, I conducted research in Computational Optics and Computational Imaging, particularly in Fourier Ptychography, at the [Pioneering Interdiscipline Center](http://www.piclaboratory.com/) of the Chinese Academy of Sciences, under the guidance of Dr. Pan An.
+I obtained my Bachelor of Science in Physics from Lanzhou University in 2024.
+During my undergraduate studies, I conducted research in computational optics and computational imaging, particularly in Fourier ptychographic microscopy, at the [Pioneering Interdiscipline Center](http://www.piclaboratory.com/) of the Chinese Academy of Sciences, under the guidance of Dr. Pan An.

 <!-- -----